rawo/10xbadger/.ai/api-plan.md

 - `401 Unauthorized` - Not authenticated
 - `403 Forbidden` - User is not admin
 - `404 Not Found` - Template not found
+- `409 Conflict` - Template already inactive

 **Business Logic**:
 - Sets `is_active = false`
+- Updates `updated_at` timestamp
+- Deactivated templates excluded from new promotion creation
 - Existing promotions using this template remain valid

 ---